jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Public-Network-IP-Service-Clause.md

 3.1.2 You shall pay the corresponding service fee according to the instructions of JD Cloud on the page and the provisions of the Service Terms.

-3.1.3 You promise that when you are using the EIP service:
+3.1.3 You undertake that, during your use of the Elastic IP service:

 3.1.3.1 You shall not conduct any behavior or attempt to undermine the network security (including but not limited to phishing, hacking, phishing, website or space containing or suspected of spreading: viruses, Trojans and malicious codes as well as suspected behaviors of attacking other websites and servers via virtual servers, such as scanning, sniffing, ARP spoofing and DDOS);

 3.1.3.2 You shall not change or attempt to change the system configuration provided by JD Cloud or damage the system security and network security;

-3.1.3.3 You shall not modify, translate, adapt, lease, transfer, or transmit on the information networks the software or services provided by JD Cloud, and the source code of software provided by JD Cloud shall not be discovered through reverse engineering, decompiling or other ways;
+3.1.3.3.
+The software or service provided by JD Cloud may not be modified, translated, adapted, leased, sub-licensed, or disseminated or transferred on the information network, nor reversely engineered, decompiled or found the source code of the software provided by JD Cloud in other ways by attempt;

 3.1.3.4 You shall not copy, distribute, transfer, license or provide others to use the EIP service provided by JD Cloud without the prior written consent of JD Cloud;